mwvgroup/pwv_kpno/rst_source/documentation/sites_and_settings.rst

     >>> settings.import_site('./cerro_tololo.ecsv')

-This command only needs to be run once, after which *pwv_kpno* will retain the new model on disk, even in between package updates.
+This command only needs to be run once, after which *pwv_kpno* will retain the new model on disk.
 The package can then be configured to use the new model by running

 .. code-block:: python
     :linenos: